-As you try more phrases and find some you like, try checking the box labeled “Only show ideas closely related to my search terms” at the top of the page, then click Search again.
+As you try more phrases and find some you like, try checking the box labeled “Only show ideas closely related to my search terms” at the left of the page, then click Search again.
 This narrows the results to help you focus on more specific phrases.

 So far, you’ve been reviewing the search volume for the “broad” use of each phrase.
 This includes related keyphrases due to synonyms and related grammatical forms.
-When you get close to a few phrases you like, select “[Exact]” in the Match Types box.
-Now you’re seeing the search volume for the specific phrase, just as if it were typed into Google.

 If you are researching many phrases or collaborating with others, it may help to download the possible phrases from the Keyword Planner into a spreadsheet.
 But for most blog posts and articles, this research can be done quickly.